quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 ### Types of Proposals

-Chainocracy supports various types of proposals:
+QuantumBallot supports various types of proposals:

 - **Parameter Changes**: Modifications to system parameters like timelock delay or minimum reputation scores.
 - **Feature Additions**: New functionality for the platform.